OsmondJiang/docfx/docs/designs/reference_link.md

 >
 > [!Tip]
 > Each file in `docfx.yml` will build into an output file.
 But included files usually don't need to build into individual
 > topics.
-So it's not recommended to include them in `docfx.yml`, they should be excluded from the init scope `docfx.yml` if needed.
+So it's not recommended to include them in `docfx.yml`, they should be excluded from the initial scope `docfx.yml` if needed.

 ### Include a [nested toc](table-of-contents.md#link-to-another-toc-file) using relative path